fishcus/KAP-manual/en/integration/microstrategy_10_4.en.md

 ### Create a Simple Report

-Now you can start creating reports with Kylin as Data source.
+Now you can start creating reports with Kylin as data source.

 ![](images/microstrategy_10_4/picture4.png)